sideeqhammed/wireframing/README.md

 - Saves Time and Cost – Early identification of issues in wireframes prevents expensive changes during development.
 - Enhances User Experience – Wireframes focus on layout and flow, helping create intuitive and user-friendly interfaces.
 - Guides Development – They serve as a blueprint for developers, streamlining coding and reducing confusion.

+Wireframes guide the design process by providing a visual roadmap of an application's layout, structure, and user interactions.
+This helps designers make informed decisions about spacing, hierarchy, and functionality before committing to detailed visuals or code.
+They also facilitate communication by serving as a common reference point, allowing team members—designers, developers, and stakeholders—to give and receive feedback clearly and early in the project.